dronekit/dronekit-python/docs/guide/auto_mode.rst

 ================================

 After :ref:`downloading <auto_mode_download_mission>` or :ref:`clearing <auto_mode_clear_mission>` a mission new commands
 can be added and uploaded to the vehicle.
-Commands are added to the mission using :py:func:`add() <dronekit.lib.CommandSequence.add>` and are sent to the vehicle (either individually or in batches) using :py:func:`upload() <dronekit.lib.Vehicle.commands.upload>`.
+Commands are added to the mission using :py:func:`add() <dronekit.CommandSequence.add>` and are sent to the vehicle (either individually or in batches) using :py:func:`upload() <dronekit.Vehicle.commands.upload>`.

-Each command is packaged in a :py:class:`Command <dronekit.lib.Command>` object (see that class for the order/meaning of the parameters).
+Each command is packaged in a :py:class:`Command <dronekit.Command>` object (see that class for the order/meaning of the parameters).
 The supported commands for each vehicle are :ref:`linked above <auto_mode_supported_commands>`.